alcl2000/PP1-Amy-Lewis/README.md

 1. As a local of the area I would like to be able to find new and exciting options for food and to support the local ecoonomy by avoiding commercial coffee shops and bakeries.
 2. I am looking to buy a cake for an upcoming event, I would like to find and order this online
 3.
+4. I would like to be able to order in advance, and be able to choose either collection or delivery
 ## Wireframes
 ### Inital Wireframes used for this project
 The inital wireframes do not exactly match the end project, but still show the user a base idea of how the website will look on different pages and devices